rebcabin/tangledown/README.md

 > Writing is Nature's Way of showing you how sloppy your thinking is.
 Coding is Nature's Way of showing you how sloppy your writing is.
 Testing is Nature's Way of showing you how sloppy your coding is.

+> If you can't write, you can't think.
+If you're not writing, you only think you're thinking.

-In here, we will show you how to combine testing, coding, and writing in a natural way.
+In here, we will show you how to combine thinking, writing, coding, and testing in a natural way.
 Your code will be the central character in a narrative, a story crafted to help your readers understand _both_ what you're doing _and_ how you're doing it.
-Your code will be tested because you (and your readers) can run it, right here and now, inside this Jupytext \[sic\] notebook.
+Your code will be tested because you (and your readers) can run it, right here and now, inside this [Jupytext](#oh-my-jupytext) \[sic\] notebook.
 Your story and your code will _never_ get out of sync because you will be working with both of them all the time.

+### NARRATIVE ORDER

 Narrative order is the natural order for a story, but it's not the natural order for interpreters and compilers, even for Jupyter kernels.
 Tangledown lets you write in narrative order, than, later, tangle the code out into executable order, where the definitions of the parts precede the story.
 That executable order is backwards and inside-out from the reader's point of view!
+TangleUp lets you maintain your code by rebuilding your story in narrative order from sources, in executable order, you may have changed on disk.

-Without something like this, you're condemned to explaining _how_ your code works before you can say much about _what_ your code is doing.
+Without something like this, you're condemned to explaining _how_ your code works before you can say much or anything about _what_ your code is doing.
 Indulge us in a little _theory of writing_, will you?

-## CREATIVE WRITING 101
+## CREATIVE WRITING 101<a id="creative-writing"></a>

 You're writing a murder mystery.

 **METHOD 1**: Start with a data sheet: all the characters and their relationships.
 Francis stands to inherit, but Evelyn has a life-insurance policy on Victor.
 Bobbie is strong enough to swing an axe.
 Alice has poisonous plants in her garden.
 Charlie has a gun collection.
 Danielle is a chef and owns sharp knives.
 Lay out their schedules and whereabouts for several weeks.
-Finally, write down the murder and the solution.
+Finally, write down the murder, the solution, and all the loose ends your romantic detective might try.

 **METHOD 2**: There's a murder.
 Your romantic detective asks "Who knew whom?
 Who benefitted?
 Who could have been at the scene of the crime?
 Who had opportunity?
 What was the murder weapon?
 Who could have done it?"
+Your detevtive pursues all the characters and their happenstances.
+In a final triumph of deductive logic, the detective identifies the killer despite compelling and ultimately distracting evidence to the contrary.

 If your objective is to _engage_ the audience, to motivate them to unravel the mystery and learn the twists and turns along the way, which is the better method?
 If your objective is to have them spend several hours wading through reference material, trying to guess where this is all going, which is the better method?
+If your objective is to organize your own thoughts prior to weaving the narrative, how do you start?

 Now, you're writing about some software.